Frameworks, core principles and top case studies for SaaS pricing, learnt and refined over 28+ years of SaaS-monetization experience.

 The accounting standards governing revenue recognition have evolved substantially to address modern business models.
 ASC 606 (in the US) and IFRS 15 (internationally) established the five-step framework that fundamentally changed how companies recognize revenue:

 For usage-based models, these frameworks present unique implementation challenges.
 Unlike subscription-based revenue with fixed amounts, consumption-based billing creates variable consideration that must be carefully tracked and recognized.
+For a deeper understanding of the accounting implications of different pricing strategies, check out Revenue Recognition and Pricing: Understanding the Accounting Implications of Your Strategy.

 In usage-based models, the timing of revenue recognition becomes particularly nuanced.
 According to a 2022 study by MGI Research, 68% of finance professionals cite timing determination as their most significant challenge in consumption accounting.